desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

 ### Positive

-- Enable other projects to have economic incentives on building on Desmos
+- Enable other projects to have economic incentives on building on Desmos.

 ### Negative